 Although most business lines of credit are traditional revolving credit products, some will not automatically renew after you’ve fully repaid what you owe.
 Some non-revolving lenders will have you reapply to renew your line of credit.
 Assuming you’ve remained in good graces with your lender, reapplying should be an easy process.

-Note that you’ll sometimes hear lines of credit differentiated as short-term lines of credit and medium-term lines of credit.
+Business lines of credit are sometimes differentiated as short-term lines of credit and medium-term lines of credit.
 The differences are mostly in their minimum qualifications, maximum fund amounts, and interest rates.

 The longest-term lines of credit typically come from a traditional bank.
 Medium-term lines of credit and short-term lines of credit are typically found with online lenders.